nus-cs2103-AY2425S2/ip/README.md

 ## Exiting Taskmax

-To exit Taskmax and save your tasks, use the `bye` command
+To save your tasks and exit Taskmax, use the `bye` command
-(For CLI Version only, it does not exit in the JavaFX Version)
+(Only exits in the CLI Version, not the JavaFX Version)

 **Format:**
 `bye`